 Building new relationships on a campus with 30,000 students felt overwhelming at times.
 After his first semester, Mike called his father and suggested that it might be time to give up on college and start his career without a college degree.
 Little did he know that the best relationships were waiting just around the corner.

-In the spring of 1994, Mike joined a fraternity at the University at Buffalo and started on his quest.
+In the spring of 1994, Mike met his future big brother in Calculus class and joined that fraternity at the University at Buffalo.
 Through leadership positions as Fundraising Chairman, Social Chairman, Treasurer, and finally President of his local chapter, Mike finally found the family that he was searching for.
 Leadership skills, motivation skills, and communication skills quickly followed as a result of the experience on his chapter Executive Board.
 Those skills would prove to be extremely valuable as an entrepreneur in New York City following graduation.